 The steps below indicate the stages of a successful application to the Noise Abatement Program:

-- Completed Noise Abatement Program application form returned to Roads and Maritime Services.
+- Completed Noise Abatement Program application form returned to Transport for NSW.
 Date of application recorded by us.

-- Application form assessed against eligibility criteria and preliminary road traffic noise level checked by Roads and Maritime
+- Application form assessed against eligibility criteria and preliminary road traffic noise level checked by Transport NSW

 - Preliminary check indicates eligible noise levels.
-An acoustic consultant is retained by Roads and Maritime to undertake noise monitoring.
+An acoustic consultant is retained by Transport NSW to undertake noise monitoring.

 - Noise monitoring confirms eligible noise levels.
 The location is registered as eligible under the Noise Abatement Program and assessed for feasibility of noise mitigation treatment.

-- Roads and Maritime annual program of works for treatment under the Noise Abatement Program determined considering available funding and application date.
+- Transport NSW annual program of works for treatment under the Noise Abatement Program determined considering available funding and application date.

 - If architectural treatment is proposed, our specialist building consultant discusses the scope of works with resident and obtains agreement.

-- The Deed of Release (1) is provided to resident for signing and returned to Roads and Maritime to allow a builder to enter property to install noise mitigation and to certify that no additional work will be provided by Roads and Maritime.
+- The Deed of Release (1) is provided to resident for signing and returned to Transport NSW to allow a builder to enter property to install noise mitigation and to certify that no additional work will be provided by Transport NSW.

-- After Roads and Maritime receives signed Deed of Release, the builder is commissioned by Roads and Maritime to undertake works.
+- After Transport NSW receives signed Deed of Release, the builder is commissioned by Transport NSW to undertake works.

 - Works are inspected by our specialist building consultant to confirm that they comply with Building Code of Australia criteria.

-(1) The Deed of Release will be provided by Roads and Maritime Services at this stage.
+(1) The Deed of Release will be provided by Transport NSW Services at this stage.
 If you would like to see a copy of a Deed of Release prior to this for your information, please contact us.